ThammisettiUshaSree/InnovativeSphere_Project/README.md

 # StartNet

-**StartNet** is an open-source platform that connects visionary entrepreneurs with forward-thinking investors.
+**StartNet** is an open-source platform that I created to connect visionary entrepreneurs with forward-thinking investors.
 Powered by AI-driven risk assessment and intelligent matching, it bridges the gap between startups and investors for a seamless funding process while mitigating risks.
-Join us in building a platform that fosters innovation and empowers the startup ecosystem!
+Join me in building a platform that fosters innovation and empowers the startup ecosystem!

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)
 [![Live Demo](https://img.shields.io/badge/Live-Demo-brightgreen.svg)](https://startnet-web.vercel.app/)